Airport Carbon Accreditation (ACA)

 What are the benefits of an airport being accredited?

-- To recognise your efforts to manage and reduce carbon emissions
+• To acknowledge your diligent efforts in managing and reducing carbon emissions

 Level 1: MAPPING - Footprint measurement

-- Determine its ‘operational boundary’ and the emissions sources within that boundary which are Scope 1 and Scope 2 sources, as defined by the Greenhouse Gas Protocol
+• Determine the operational perimeter and the emissions sources within that boundary which are Scope 1 and Scope 2 sources, as defined by the Greenhouse Gas Protocol

-- Collect data and calculate the annual carbon emissions for the previous year for those sources
+• Collect data and calculate the annual carbon emissions for the reference year of application for those sources

 Level 2: REDUCTION - Carbon management towards a reduced carbon footprint